 Luxembourg’s international schools and most international organizations are in the capital; consequently, this is the most popular city amongst expats.
 Living in Luxembourg City offers some pleasant districts, alongside neighboring communes for those looking farther afield.
 Due to the size of the country commuting is rather easy, so if you decide to work in the capital but live outside check first about driving in Luxembourg or Luxembourg’s public transport connections.

 Grund is located downhill in the historical heart of Luxembourg City, and is a popular area for those looking where to stay in Luxembourg City among it all.
 The hotel and rent prices are higher but the views are magnificent.
 If you decide to stay in the middle of the city center instead, you will still enjoy views of the UNESCO World Heritage area of Grund.
-This is the most multi-cultural area, with plenty of restaurants, bars, and pubs.
+This is the most multicultural area, with plenty of restaurants, bars, and sports clubs.

 There is also the Gare, or railway station, area.
 There are hotels, restaurants, and nightclubs around the station, though the center areas of Clausen and Hollerich are more popular locations for nightlife.
 The area is linked to the center by a bridge.
 Otherwise, there are many areas further out, detailed below.

 Below is a summary of where to stay in Luxembourg:

 - Limpertsberg is popular with students and business people who enjoy an underground atmosphere.
 This district is also close to the city center.

 - Howald is on the other side but is also a short ride from the center.
 This is a quieter area with lots of greenery, though some parts suffer from heavy traffic and national roads.